w3c/webextensions/proposals/dark_mode_extension_icons.md

 currently in dark mode.

 #### Warning or error?
-The new `icon_variants` key (or sub-key) will only emit a non-blocking warning rather than a hard error in the event of unexpected values or missing icons.
+The new `icon_variants` key (or sub-key) will not cause an error in the event that it is invalid.
+Instead, either ignore it altogether, or emit a warning.
-This will allow this optional key to be more flexible in the event of ideas for future changes.
-The `icons` key cannot be used for dark mode support because it errors in cases when a warning would have otherwise sufficed.
-The warning is ok for `icon_variants` based on the safety net outlined in the fallback section.
+Warnings are preferred over errors as they're future-resilient.

 ## Security and Privacy